Bootsplash: Windows 8 and later

-In Windows 8 and later, the boot screen will display the Windows logo along with the loading circle.
+In Windows 8 and later, the boot screen will display the Windows logo along with the loading circle, also known as a throbber.
 On Legacy boot, the boot screen is displayed in 1024×768 resolution, and the boot screen is squished to accommodate for the 16:9 aspect ratio.
 On UEFI boot, the boot screen is displayed in highest resolution available.
 If the ACPI BGRT table is present, the boot screen will display the OEM logo instead.